sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 <br/>
 ### Helper Functions ###

-The `pallet-hadoop-example.core` namespace has a few helper functions defined for us; let's go through it quickly.
+The `pallet-hadoop-example.core` namespace has a few helper functions defined for us.
+Let's go through it quickly.

 *Phases* are a key concept in pallet.
 A phase is a group of operations meant to be applied to some set of nodes.
 EC2 instances have the property that the bulk of their allotted [ephemeral storage](http://goo.gl/ZplJg) is mounted as `mnt/`.
 To use our distributed file system effectively, we must change the permissions on this drive to allow the default hadoop user to gain access.